Blind 75 vs LeetCode patterns: Effective for Google interviews

 Intermediate

 Candidates have many options for preparing for such a dynamic interview.
 There are curated lists, community suggestions, Reddit threads, and more.
-Two popular approaches are Blind 75 and LeetCode patterns, which you have probably heard of.
-But with so many choices, the real question is which works best for Google’s unique interview style.
+Two popular approaches are Blind 75 and LeetCode patterns, which you’ve probably heard of.
+But with so many choices, the real question is which works best for Google’s unique interview style in 2025.

 This blog will closely examine what matters for Google coding interviews.
 Instead of reviewing popular problem lists, we’ll compare how curated sets like Blind 75 and Google Top 75 stack up against a patterns-based approach using the 28 core LeetCode Patterns featured in the “Grokking the Coding Interview Patterns” course.
-Along the way, I’ll help you craft a prep strategy that matches the scale, creativity, and technical depth Google is known for.
+Along the way, I’ll help you build a smart Google coding interview prep strategy for 2025 that reflects the scale, creativity, and technical depth Google is known for.

 Recap: Blind 75, Google Top 75, and LeetCode patterns#